-Utilizes available in-house resource personnel for treatment or resolution of identified problems before using off-site referral, if possible.
+Utilizes available in-house resource personnel for treatment or resolution of identified problems before utilizing off-site referral, if possible.

 Provides emergency treatment on-site and responds appropriately in urgent or emergency situations.

-Supports standards of medical care through adherence to existing policies and procedures for: Admission to the infirmary (when one is on site); Transfer to emergency room; Utilization review process for specialty consultant referrals.
+Supports standards of medical care through adherence to existing policies and procedures for: admission to the infirmary (when available), transfer to emergency room and utilization review process for specialty consultant referrals.

-Reports any doubts or questions regarding the lack of appropriate referrals, nursing or medical intervention necessary for the realization of established patient goals to the Medical Director or Health Services Administrator for disposition.
+Reports any doubts or questions regarding the lack of appropriate referrals, nursing or medical intervention necessary for the realization of established patient goals to the Medical Director for disposition.

 Prescribes a planned regimen of total patient care, which is adequate, problem-oriented and appropriate to the needs of the patient.

-Provides input into facility mandatory committees such as Pharmacy and Therapeutics and Medical Audit Committee as requested by Site Medical Director, Health Services Administrator or designee.
+Provides input into facility mandatory committees such as P&T and Medical Audit Committee as requested by DON and H.S.A.